PJohnsonBYU/Sensitivity-of-MMC-and-Clinical-Movement/README.md

 This respository contains data collected for the study titled _"Comparing the Sensitivity of Novel Motor Assessments for Traumatic Brain Injury"_

 Principle Investigator- Paula Johnson, PhD
-Sr. Author - Steven Charles, PhD
+<br>Sr. Author - Steven Charles, PhD
+<br>Questions regarding this data can be directed to Dr. Paula Johnson at paula.johnson@rm.edu.

 This data was collected at Brigham Young University and University of Utah with approval from the Instituitional Review Board for each site.

-Questions regarding this data can be directed to Dr. Paula Johnson at paula.johnson@rm.edu.

 The procedures for capturing the raw data from the Leap Motion Controller (Leap Motion, San Francisco, CA) and processing it to the final measures reported this repository can be found in the following article: